Norvik-Alexian/Python-University/3. Python_Operators/README.md

 complexity rule: int < float < complex

 ### Boolean expressions
-Logical expressoins using comparison operators. \
+Logical expressions using comparison operators. \
 comparison operator: >, <, ==, != \
 we can use mixed types of numbers for comparison.